daisyorozcob/Daisy-s-Project/README.md

 ## Description

-This webpage is designed to users about the creator of the webpage (myself) it contains useful information about myself such as hobbies, past jobs etc. Lets the user know more about me as well as providing photos of my photography
+This webpage is designed to let users know more about the creator of the webpage (myself) it contains useful information about me such as hobbies, past jobs etc. User gets to know me better while also showing examples of my hobbies.
 ## Setup/Installation Requirements
 * Have Github and Copy the Code link
 * Clone into your Desktop by using Commands